Algebraic part of motivic cohomology with compact supports: Introduction

-\skipline {\it Convention.} Schemes are assumed separated and of finite type over some field, and morphisms of schemes are those over the base field.
-A scheme $X$ pointed at $x$ means a pair of scheme $X$ and a rational point $x$ on $X.$ A group scheme is considered pointed at the unit unless otherwise noted.
-A curve means a connected scheme of pure dimension one over a field.
-The letter $k$ stands for an algebraically closed field unless otherwise noted.
+\skipline {\it Convention.} From now on, schemes are assumed separated and of finite type over a base field $k,$ and morphisms of schemes are those over the base field except in Subsection~\ref{subsection: rationality}.
+Group schemes are also assumed to be defined over $k.$

+$\Sch/k$ denotes the category of schemes (separated and of finite type over $k$) and $\Sm/k$ the full subcategory of smooth schemes.

+A scheme $X$ pointed at $x$ means a pair of a scheme $X$ and a rational point $x\in X(k).$ A group scheme is considered pointed at the unit $0$ unless otherwise noted.
+A curve means a connected scheme of pure dimension one.